AF2310/KIOSK/README.md

 We had 1 meeting in person after the client meeting on Wednesday and 3 meetings on Discord.
 One on Thursday, one on Sunday and one on Monday.

 ![alt text](references/Class_Sp18.png)

+Sprint 3 (Week 19)

+This week we primarily worked on the admin menu features, fixing some bugs, reworking the product class, and working with the database.

+Jakob reworked the product class.
+As always, he also did all the organisational work and helped people pick user stories for the next sprint.
+He also collaborated with teammates in remote coding sessions, solving or helping to solve various problems.
+He connected the list of ingredients in the product screen with the database and made sure they show the correct quantity as well as update it.
+He also made each product be copied into a custom product type so that in the checkout the user can have the same product with different ingredients.

+Michelle cleaned up the repository at the start of the sprint.
+She also reworked the checkout screen button to track and constantly update the total price of the contents of the cart.
+She worked on storing the orders into the database with Jakob and added the emptying cart functionality where needed.

+Vuk prepared the initial admin main menu with Ignas.
+He made the custom tickbox and dropbox classes for the admin menu.
+The dropbox avoids writing the category of the product manually and instead lets the user choose the existing one.

+Ignas slightly reworked the admin login screen design.
+He created a custom button class for the admin menu.
+He made the ingredient table that shows the list of ingredients for the new product based on the chosen category.

+Ignas and Vuk also added images for the default product upon creation so that the products would fit nicely within the product grid and to zero out all the null-value-related errors.
+They both also worked on handling merge-related issues.
+They did all the testing related to the creation of the new item.

+Vince worked on the order history screen.
+He did both the UI and functional aspects of the screen.
+He also fixed the product not showing up in its corresponding column.
+He made reusable code that can be used for future receipt print functionality.

+Achilleas was involved in working on tracking the orders and testing the database.
+He also helped debug the code by finding the instances of the previous product class and replacing them with the updated one.
+He then worked on the product search bar that is needed for both the admin and the customer menu.

+Arseny was fixing some bugs he didn’t deal with during the previous sprint: fixing the page counter, page-swapping buttons' behavior, registering item quantity changes, and recording them to the cart.
+He also added a few ingredients to the database.

+We had one 1-hour-long meeting on Discord on Monday to discuss our work and plan out the next sprint.
+Throughout the whole sprint, we were actively discussing the sprint and sharing the latest work.